-UK-based travellers: A traffic light system is now in place to determine the requirements for entry back into the UK at the end of your program, depending on which countries you have been in during the previous 10 days.
+UK-based travellers: From 4 October 2021, a traffic light system that determines the requirements for entry back into the UK at the end of your program, depending on which countries you have been in during the previous 10 days, was replaced by a single red list and ‘Rest of the World’.
+Travellers returning from non-red list countries will need to follow the requirements outlined in the table below depending on whether they are fully vaccinated.
 We have colour-coded the list of countries below so you can track the requirements you will need to comply with, at your own expense, if you fly home to an airport in England.
-This system is reviewed every 3 weeks and countries can change colour at short notice.
+This system is reviewed reguarly and countries can change colour at short notice.
 Please see the FCDO website for the latest information.
-Arrivals into other UK home nations largely follow the same requirements as England, but may differ slightly on occasion, so it is important to check before travel.
+Requirements for arrivals into other UK home nations may differ slightly on occasion, so it is important to check before travel.
 Please note that NHS tests are not accepted and must be organised and paid for privately.
 Please contact the Gapforce office if you would like some suggestions of test providers.

 South and Central America

 Ecuador & the Galapagos Islands – Land borders with Peru and Colombia are closed.
-International arrivals must present a negative PCR or antigen covid test or a certificate confirming full vaccination.
-Passengers from Brazil, including those that have only transited, must quarantine in a hotel for 10 days.
-Foreigners wishing to enter the Galapagos islands must present a negative PCR test taken within 72 hours prior to the date of arrival to the islands or present a Covid-19 vaccination card or its equivalent, with final dose administered at least 14 days prior to travel.
+International arrivals into mainland Ecuador must present a negative PCR test or a certificate confirming full vaccination.
+Foreigners wishing to enter the Galapagos islands must present a negative PCR test taken within 72 hours prior to the date of arrival to the islands.
 FCDO advises against all but essential travel to Ecuador.

-Peru – All travellers must provide a negative Covid-19 test on arrival taken within 72 hours before the flight.
-Entry of foreign nationals who travel from India, South Africa and/or Brazil or who have stopped over in those countries in the last 14 calendar days and do not reside in Peru, is banned until 8 August.
+Peru – All travellers must provide proof of a negative PCR Covid-19 test on arrival taken within 72 hours before the flight.
+Whilst it is not mandatory to show evidence of vaccination for entry to Peru, this could change at short notice.
+Entry of foreign nationals who travel from South Africa or who have stopped over in South Africa in the last 14 calendar days and do not reside in Peru, is banned until at least 17 October.
 FCDO advises against all but essential travel to Peru.

 Asia & The Pacific

-Australia – Borders are closed to foreign tourists.
+Australia – Borders are closed to nearly all foreign tourists.

 Cambodia – All land borders are closed.
-Pre-arranged visa, medical certificate and proof of insurance to be produced on arrival at airports.
-14 days quarantine in government-approved facility of basic standard required.
-All foreigners are subject to Covid-19 testing before and after their arrival flights.
-Foreign travellers are required to pay $2000 deposit on arrival at the airport for Covid-19 service charges.
+Pre-arranged visa, medical certificate and proof of insurance to be produced prior to boarding flight to Cambodia.
+All foreigners are subject to covid-19 testing after their arrival flights.
+Mandatory 14 days quarantine in approved pre-selected hotel required on arrival before being tested again on day 13.
+Foreign travellers on types E or C visas are required to pay $2000 deposit on arrival at the airport for Covid-19 service charges.

-Nepal – International flights are suspended.
-When flights do resume the following should be expected: proof of negative Covid 19 test or record of full vaccination, a pre-arranged visa, a hotel booking that allows at least 10 days of quarantine in Nepal (if not vaccinated), proof of travel insurance cover.
-FCDO advises against all but essential travel to Nepal.
+Nepal – Travellers must provide proof of negative PCR Covid 19 test taken within 72 hours before arrival or proof of full vaccination status, a pre-arranged visa (unless you are fully vaccinated in which case you can get a visa on arrival), a hotel booking that allows at least 10 days of quarantine in Nepal (if not vaccinated), proof of travel insurance cover, completed online form.

 Thailand – Foreign tourists must apply online for permission to travel before arrival.
-Most travellers are required to complete 14 days quarantine and undergo Covid-19 tests in a State facility.
-Restrictions expected to be reviewed in October 2021 when fully vaccinated and tested tourists may be allowed entry without quarantine.
+All travellers arriving outside of Phuket are required to complete 14 days quarantine and undergo Covid-19 tests in a State facility.
+Restrictions expected to be eased in November 2021 when fully vaccinated and tested tourists may be allowed entry without quarantine.

 Vietnam – Foreign travellers are not permitted entry.

-Zimbabwe – Foreign travellers are required to produce a negative Covid-19 test result taken within 48 hours of departure to Zimbabwe and quarantine for 10 days upon arrival.
-Anyone arriving from a country where the Alpha and Delta Covid-19 variants are prevalent or increasing e.g. India will go into self-funded mandatory quarantine for 10 days at a designated facility.
-They will be tested within 48 hours of arrival and on days 3, 5 and 10 at their own expense.
+Zimbabwe – Foreign travellers are required to produce a negative Covid-19 test result taken within 48 hours of departure to Zimbabwe and self-quarantine for 10 days upon arrival.
 A negative Covid-19 certificate, issued within 48 hours of boarding your flight, must be presented upon leaving Zimbabwe.
-FCDO advises against all but essential travel to Zimbabwe.

 France – Traffic light system in place governing travel to and from France.
-UK, US and Canada are currently ‘amber’ meaning entry into (and exit from) France for tourism purposes is not permitted unless traveller is fully vaccinated.
-Arrivals from ‘green’ countries require either a negative Covid-19 test or proof of full vaccination.
+UK and US are currently ‘amber’ meaning entry into (and exit from) France for tourism purposes is not permitted unless traveller is fully vaccinated.
+Arrivals from ‘green’ countries e.g. Canada require either a negative Covid-19 test or proof of full vaccination.
 All arrivals to complete a ‘sworn statement’ form self-certifying that they have not been in contact with confirmed cases in the preceding fortnight and suffer no symptoms associated with coronavirus.

 Spain – All travellers to complete a pre-departure declaration form.
-Testing and entry requirements only in place for travellers who have been in ‘risk countries’ during the 14 days prior to arrival in Spain.
-Currently, travellers from USA, Canada and France are not on the list of risk countries and do not require a negative test for entry but may be required by accommodation providers.
-UK residents and overland travellers from France are required to present proof of full vaccination, negative test result or medical certificate certifying recovery from covid 19 in prior 6 months.
+Different testing and entry requirements only in place for travellers who have been in ‘risk countries’ during the 14 days prior to arrival in Spain.
+All travellers are required to present proof of full vaccination.

 England and Wales – Traffic light system in place; requirements vary depending on which countries you have been in during the 10 days before arrival.
 Entry not permitted to travellers coming from red list countries, unless they are British or Irish nationals.
 Travellers from amber list countries must self-isolate for 10 days on arrival and comply with extra testing requirements.
+Test to release option available after day 5 of isolation.
+Travellers from amber countries who have been fully vaccinated in the US or EU are exempt from the 10 days self-isolation requirement, but must test negative on day 2 after arrival.
 Travellers from green list countries must present a negative covid-19 test on arrival and test negative again on day 2 after arrival.
 All travellers must complete a passenger locator form on arrival.